Pregnancy and parental leave, FMLA

 The following information is about the state Pregnancy and Parental Leave Act and the federal Family and Medical Leave Act (FMLA).

-When does the parental leave start?
+When does the pregnancy and parental leave start?

-The leave must be taken within 12 months of the birth or adoption.
+• The leave must be taken within 12 months of the birth or adoption.

-Employees must request the leave from their employer.
+• Employees must request the leave from their employer.

-Employees can choose when the leave will begin.
+• Employees can choose when the leave will begin.

-Employers can adopt reasonable policies about when requests for leave must be made.
+• Employers can adopt reasonable policies about when requests for leave must be made.

 Frequently asked questions

-Yes, if you have paid leave, including sick leave or paid vacation, the amount of parental leave can be reduced so the total leave (parental plus paid leave) is not more than 12 weeks.
+Yes, if you have paid leave, including sick leave or paid vacation, the amount of pregnancy and parental leave can be reduced so the total leave (parental plus paid leave) is not more than 12 weeks.

-Yes, you only have a right to 12 weeks of leave total for birth or adoption of a child and any pregnancy-related leave, even if you qualify for both FMLA and pregnancy or parental leave.
+Yes, you only have a right to 12 weeks of leave total for birth or adoption of a child and any pregnancy-related leave, even if you qualify for both FMLA and pregnancy and parental leave.
 The federal Family Medical Leave Act FMLA requires employers to provide up to 12 weeks of unpaid leave in connection with the birth or adoption of a child or for a serious health condition.
 You may be entitled to additional leave under FMLA for a nonpregnancy-related serious health condition.
 If you have questions about FMLA, contact the U.S. Department of Labor at 612-370-3341 or dol.gov/whd/fmla.

 Does my employer have to continue my benefits during the leave?